FY2024

 Optical Equipment Lamps

-Sales of light sources, primarily for LCD panels, declined due to ongoing production adjustments by LCD panel manufacturers.
+Sales of optical equipment lamps declined due to the decrease in sales of light sources, primarily for LCD panels, caused by ongoing production adjustments by LCD panel manufacturers.

 UV Equipment

-Although demand for data center servers and others continues to rise along with the progress of 5G deployments and the utilization of Internet of Things and artificial intelligence technologies, sales of the large field stepper for cutting-edge IC package substrates and direct imaging lithography equipment for package and printed circuit boards declined as a result of the curtailment of capital investment due to downturns in the market for servers and PCs.
+Although demand for data center servers and others continues to rise along with the progress of 5G deployments and the utilization of Internet of Things and artificial intelligence technologies, sales of the large field stepper for cutting-edge IC package substrates and direct imaging lithography equipment declined as a result of the curtailment of capital investment due to the prolonged deterioration of the semiconductor market.

 Optical Equipment